Greenlee Lough

 Greenlee Lough is a lough or lake and national nature reserve 3 mi north of Bardon Mill, and 1.5 mi north of the B6318 road in Northumberland, northern England.

 The lough is owned and managed as a nature reserve by the Northumberland Wildlife Trust and the Northumberland National Park.
 It is a shallow lake fringed with water plants.
 Most of the reserve is open water.
 The lake's edge has reedbed, herb fen and blanket bog.
 It is used extensively by wildfowl and waders that feed in the shallow waters and wetlands.
 The lough was used as a reservoir by the Romans on Hadrian's Wall.

 Greenlee Sailing Club sailed GP14s, and later Lasers, and Mirrors throughout the 60s.
-The club closed down in the 70s as members left for the larger, and more accessible, club at Derwent Reservoir near Hexham.
+The club closed down in the 70s due to the land owners selling the estate and the new owner not wishing to grant access.